 Accordingly, the planning department conducted project-level analysis of the pedestrian, bicycle, loading, and construction transportation impacts of the proposed project.
-Based on this project-level review, the department determined that the proposed project would not have significant impacts that are peculiar to the project or the project site.14 are described further below in the Transit sub-section.
-Even with mitigation, however, it was anticipated that the significant adverse cumulative impacts on transit lines could not be reduced to a less than significant level.
-Thus, these impacts were found to be significant and unavoidable.
+Based on this project-level review, the department determined that the proposed project would not have significant impacts that are peculiar to the project or the project site.

-The Eastern Neighborhoods PEIR anticipated that growth resulting from the zoning changes could result in significant impacts on transit ridership, and identified seven transportation mitigation measures, which
+The Eastern Neighborhoods PEIR anticipated that growth resulting from the zoning changes could result in significant impacts on transit ridership, and identified seven transportation mitigation measures, which are described further below in the Transit sub-section.
+Even with mitigation, however, it was anticipated